What Causes Bad Dental Implants?

 If you are looking for a permanent tooth replacement to avoid the inconvenience of having to look after dentures slipping while you bite or chew or placing glue to keep them in place, dental implant surgery is a viable option for you.
-Though there are other alternatives, such as dental bridges, dental implants offer a permanent solution that provides you with the same function and feels as healthy teeth.
+Although there are higher success rates and exponentially higher patient satisfaction rates compared to full or partial dentures for dental implant procedures, there will always be a risk of dental implant failure.
+To understand the mechanism of dental implant failure, you must first understand what is a dental implant and how dental implants are implemented.

 Introduction: Dental Implant Procedures

 Note that the stability and durability of dental implants rely on good oral health and having strong and healthy bone where the implants are.
 The risk of dental implant failure lies in either undermining the bone due to pressure or disease.
 Moreover, bad oral hygiene will expose dental implants to the same problem that caused tooth loss in the first place, such as tooth decay and gum disease, or problems specific to dental implants, such as peri-implant diseases.
+Dr. Harman will thoroughly discuss how to clean your implant or implants.

 Signs of Dental Implant Failure